 If you don’t want to go through that hassle, you can also try exchanging it where you bought it and testing a new one.
-They claim the newer reservoir is made of more optimal material.
+They claim the newer reservoir is made of a more optimal material.
 This begs the question – why are they still selling brewers with subpar materials in the first place?
 The problem is ongoing for over a year now, so you’d think they’d fix the problem already.
 For a $180 coffee maker, funky tasting coffee is not cool, and going through all this trouble is definitely not cool.

 - Remove the reservoir from the Keurig, and fill it with hot water & dish soap.

 - Take a sponge to it and scrub it out thoroughly.